Programmer-yar/React-notes/README.md

 - Properties used to pass data from one component to another, typically properties are passed from parent component to child component
 - similar to arguments to a function

+### React hooks

+**State**

+- `useState`
+- Brain of react component
+- Holds information about the component that can change
+- A component can have multiple states

+**useEffect**

+- fetching data from server or doing some cleanup after a component is removed
+- logging information
+- it runs 2 times in strict mode
+- Remove `StrictMode` tag in `main.jsx` and it will execute only once